thorbits/thScripts/README.md

 <div>
   <p><br></p>

-ezkernel is a semi-automated shell script designed for Debian-based systems to simplify the process of compiling and installing the latest Linux kernel from git.kernel.org.
+eZkernel is a semi-automated shell script designed for Debian-based systems to simplify the process of compiling and installing the latest Linux kernel from git.kernel.org.
 It aims to provide a user-friendly experience, automating key steps like source code download, dependency checking, and system configuration.

 **⚠️ Important Disclaimer -** Compiling and installing a new kernel can be a complex process.